John Davies (rugby league, born 1991)

-Jonathan "John" Davies (born 8 January 1991) is an English former professional rugby league footballer who last played for Bradford Bulls in the Championship.
+Jonathan "John" Davies (born 8 January 1991) is an English former professional rugby league footballer who last played for Featherstone Lions in the National Conference League.

 Background

 Davies was born in Castleford, West Yorkshire, England.

 Career

 Davies has previously played for amateur club Castleford Lock Lane, Super League team Castleford, and Championship side Batley.
 In his youth career, he represented England schools and the Yorkshire academy team.

 Bradford Bulls

 On 3 November 2023 it was reported that he would join Bradford for the 2024 season.